skgrush/GMP-Paillier-Crypto/README.md

 ## Execution

-Running `./gpc` with no arguments will initiate the interactive script specified in [proj3.pdf](./proj3.pdf).
+Running `./gpc` with no arguments will initiate the interactive script specified in the initial project specification.

 You will need:
   * 1\. **input** file containing **_p_, _q_, and _g_**.  _p_ and _q_ should